pyaethu-aung/personal-blog/content/posts/2025012201/index.en.md

 ```

 At the time of writing this post, [the latest release](https://github.com/air-verse/air/releases/tag/v1.61.7) of Air doesn’t support **Go versions below 1.23**.
 If, for some reason, you’re using an older Go version, you’ll need to install an earlier version of Air that’s compatible.

+## Last But Not Least

+I’d recommend setting a slightly higher value for the `rerun_delay` in the `.air.toml` file.
+Without this adjustment, Air might unnecessarily trigger builds immediately after saving code changes.